josephrubin/recycle.js/README.md

 ```
 #### Prepare all modules once by associating an identifier with the path to each module file:
 The path should be relative to the HTML file.
+The order that you list the modules will not effect their ability to interact with one another.
 ```
 mod.prepare({
 	"utils": "modules/utils.js",